- Warning: Make sure to unset your proxy before closing your device.

 - Connect your device to ADB.

-- Use the following command: adb shell settings put global http_proxy [proxy ip]:[proxy port].
+- Run the command: adb shell settings put global http_proxy [proxy ip]:[proxy port].

-- To disable the proxy: adb shell settings put global http_proxy :0.
+- To disable the proxy, run: adb shell settings put global http_proxy :0.

 HTTP Proxy with authentication

-- Built-in proxy settings with authentication are not available on Android 8.1 and above.
+- Built-in proxy settings with authentication is not available on Android 8.1 and above.

 - A third party application is necessary.